ITU-DevOps2025-GROUP-A/itu-minitwit/docs/report.md

 VM's without having to rely on configuration a specific user interface from various VM providers.
 This means that we are able to use the Vagrantfile with several providers, only having to change the vm.provider.

 We are changing from Vagrant to Terraform.
-Terraform is infrastructure as code.
+Terraform is an Infrastructure as Code.
 This allows us to define how we want our infrastructure to look, and let terraform figure out how to get there.
 Terraform is currently configured to provision DigitalOcean,